Periodic Testing Of Electrician's Safety Gloves Classes 00, 0, 1, 2, 3 and 4

 4 - Special properties

 Gloves that pass the special properties (acid, oïl, ozone, very low temperature) are not resistant to chemicals.
 The test is to guarantee electrical protection in case of accidental contacts.
 After completing the electrical work, it is recommended to replace the contaminated gloves.
-Most of our gloves are RC (maximum), 00, and 0 are AZC (no resistance to oil); Class 0 RC is available on demand.

-We offer the periodic dielectric inspection service.
+We offer a periodic dielectric inspection service.

 - On receipt of your gloves to our premises, the gloves and sleeves are documented and then washed and dried.